 How do social listening tools help in marketing campaigns?

-Ideya say that social media monitoring tools typically assist organizations in:
+In the area of Marketing and Communications, Ideya says that social media monitoring tools typically assist organizations in:

-2. Optimizing design of marketing and advertising campaigns based on customer insights,
+- Optimizing design of marketing and advertising campaigns based on customer insights.

-3. Developing social content strategies to promote products and services and engage with current and potential customers across social media channels in real time,
+- Developing social content strategies to promote products and services and engage with current and potential customers across social media channels in real time.

-4. Monitoring and applying “word of mouth” consumer recommendations as a form of direct advertising by identifying and engaging with key influencers, generating buzz, and establishing and building relationships with key influencers,
+- Monitoring and applying'word of mouth' consumer recommendations as a form of direct advertising by identifying and engaging with key influencers, generating buzz, and establishing and building relationships with key influencers.

 I’d add that they’re also useful in getting insight about customer perception of product categories and how your products or services are considered relative to competitors.
 This can help inform new product development.